nosarthur/nosarthur.github.io/_drafts/diamond-sutra.md

 When in doubt, I also consult the Chinese version by [Xuanzang](https://en.wikipedia.org/wiki/Xuanzang) (玄奘, 602-664 AD), whose translation is more literal.

-Before going to the main text, there are a few basic concepts worth explanation.
+Before going to the main text, let us first introduce a few terminologies:

 * six senses (六入, [sadayatana](https://en.wikipedia.org/wiki/Ṣaḍāyatana)): They are also called six thieves (六贼).
 Clinging to sense pleasures causes problems.